BernatIV/Spring-Portfolio/README.md

 # Spring-Portfolio
 This repository is a Spring project that hosts an image gallery, using authentication to access it.

+## More
-Check my other Git repository to see how to perform CRUD operations to a Database: https://github.com/BernatIV/spring-restful-api-usuaris
+Check my other Git repository to see how to perform CRUD operations against a Database: https://github.com/BernatIV/spring-restful-api-usuaris